vlovell24/CRUD-in-C/README.md

 once the file is compiled and executable will be created.
 Run with the following command:
 main.exe

-The application opens to a 'home page' screen with a list of options:
+The application opens to a :house: 'home page' screen with a list of options:

 <p float="left">
 <img src="readme_images/image1.png" alt="image1" style="width: 500px;"/>